c4arl0s/c4arl0s/README.md

 # Algorithms

+Projects to implement Swift and Objective-C code that comes from the book [Introduction to Algorithms and Data Structures in Swift 4](https://books.apple.com/mx/book/introduction-to-algorithms-and-data-structures-in-swift-4/id1345964250?l=en), you can buy it on Book Store.

 1. [x] [Algorithms and Data Structures in Swift](https://github.com/c4arl0s/AlgorithmsAndDataStructuresInSwift#algorithms-and-data-structures-in-swift)
 2. [x] [Algorithms and Data Structures in Objective-C](https://github.com/c4arl0s/AlgorithmsAndDataStructuresInObjectiveC#algorithms-and-data-structures-in-objective-c)

 # C

+Lectures, notes, code and documentation about C programming language.

 1. [x] [Understanding And Using C Pointers](https://github.com/c4arl0s/UnderstandingAndUsingCPointers#understandingandusingcpointers)
 2. [x] [Representing and Manipulating Information with C](https://github.com/c4arl0s/2RepresentingAndManipulatingInformation#2-representing-and-manipulating-information---content)